ronaldcnunez/CLI-Application/README.md

 # Module One Project - Command Line Application

 ## Description
-We have built a CLI discount store that allows a user to search for items, add those items to a cart and checkout that returns the items they have purchased and their total.
-This app built using Rails and fetchs items marked on sale avaiable in Walmart's online inventory based on the product.
-First time users are greeted with a welcome message while previous users are recoginzed with a warm returning message.
+We have built a CLI discount store using Ruby that allows a user to search for items, add those items to a cart and checkout that returns the items they have purchased and their total.
+This app fetches discounted items available in Wal-Mart's online inventory based on the user's input.
+First time users are greeted with a welcome message and previous users are welcomed with a returning message.

 ## Instructions
 1. Fork and clone this repository